-\begin{remark} Monotonicity coincides with the condition in Theorem 3 in \citeasnoun{HN}.
-They demonstrate that it holds when $G$ follows a normal distribution.
-However, it need not hold as shown in the counter-example in Section \ref{sec: S3eg}. \end{remark}
+\begin{remark} The monotonicity here coincides with the condition in Theorem 3 of \citeasnoun{HN}, who demonstrate that it holds when $G$ is Gaussian.
+However, it need not hold as shown in our counter-example in Section \ref{sec: S3eg}. \end{remark}

 \begin{lemma} If $\nabla_\alpha \log f_v(v; \alpha)$ is non-decreasing in $v$ and the condition in Lemma \ref{lem: nest2} holds, then for a fixed $\gamma$, the selection region has a nested structure: if $\alpha_1 > \alpha_2$ then $\Omega_{\alpha_2, \gamma} \subseteq \Omega_{\alpha_1,\gamma}$. \end{lemma}